-- Constant changes in a business may cause instability/lack of clarity√ regarding the roles and responsibilities of each employee/team member.√ - Staff of businesses that continuously change√, may experience 'change fatigue'.√ - People may have less patience√ and fail to understand the reasons for change.√ - Any other relevant answer related to constant changes as a possible cause of conflict.

-- 3.3 Team development stage - 3.3.1 StormingVV Submax (2)

-3.3.2 Explanation of storming

-- Teams go through a period of unease/conflictv after formation.v - Different ideas from team members will compete for consideration. - Team members open up to each other and confront each other's ideas/ perspectives.
-V - Tension, struggle/arguments occurV and upset the team membersV/There may be power strugglesV for the position of the team leader.V - In some instances storming can be resolved quicklyV and in others, the team never leaves this stage.V - Many teams fail during this stageV as they are not focused on their task.V - This phase can become destructive to the team/will lower motivation/ if allowed to get out of control./ - Some team members tolerate each other just to survive this stage.
-V - Any other relevant answer related to storming as a team development stage.

-3.4 Dealing with difficult people
+- Constant changes in a business may cause instability/lack of clarity√ regarding the roles and responsibilities of each employee/team member.√ Staff of businesses that continuously change√, may experience 'change fatigue'.√ People may have less patience√ and fail to understand the reasons for change.√ Any other relevant answer related to constant changes as a possible cause of conflict.
+22 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 Cause (2) Discussion (2) μ-1 1 1 Submax (4) Max (18) 3.
+Team development stage 3. .1 Storming√√ Submax (2) 3. .2 Explanation of storming 2 - Teams go through a period of unease/conflict√ after formation.√ 5 - Different ideas from team membersv will compete for consideration.v - Team members open up to each other vand confront each other's ideas/ perspectives.v - Tension, struggle/arguments occurV and upset the team membersV/There may be power strugglesV for the position of the team leader.V - In some instances storming can be resolved quickly and in others, the team never leaves this stage. - Many teams fail during this stagev as they are not focused on their task.v - This phase can become destructive to the team/will lower motivation/ if allowed to get out of control.V Some team members tolerate each other just to survive this stage. - Any other relevant answer related to storming as a team development stage.
+Submax (6) O Max (8) 3.
+Dealing with difficult people OPTION 1 • - Get perspective from others who have experienced the same kind of situation to be able to understand the difficult employee. $\sqrt{}$ Act pro-actively if possible, as a staff/personnel problem is part of a manager's responsibilities.√√ - Regular meetings with supervisors/departmental heads should help to identify difficult/problem behaviour.vv